Sergei Parajanov: Imprisonment, career hiatus, and other artistic ambitions

-While he was incarcerated, Parajanov produced a large number of miniature doll-like sculptures (some of which were lost) and some 800 drawings and collages, many of which were later displayed in Yerevan at the Sergei Parajanov Museum, where they are now permanently located.
+While he was incarcerated, Parajanov produced a large number of miniature doll-like sculptures (some of which were lost) and some 800 drawings and collages, many of which were later displayed at the Sergei Parajanov Museum in Yerevan, Armenia, where they are now permanently located.
 His efforts in the camp were repeatedly compromised by prison guards, who deprived him of materials and called him mad, their cruelty only subsiding after a statement from Moscow admitting that "the director is very talented."
 After his return from prison to Tbilisi, the close watch of the Soviet authorities prevented Parajanov from continuing his cinematic pursuits and compelled him towards other artistic outlets he had nurtured during his time in prison.
 He crafted extraordinarily intricate collages, created a large collection of abstract drawings and pursued numerous other avenues of non-cinematic art, sewing more dolls and some whimsical suits.

-In February 1982 Parajanov was once again arrested on charges of bribery, which happened to coincide with his return to Moscow for the premiere of a play commemorating Vladimir Vysotsky at the Taganka Theatre.
+In February 1982, Parajanov was once again arrested on charges of bribery, which happened to coincide with his return to Moscow for the premiere of a play commemorating Vladimir Vysotsky at the Taganka Theatre.
 He was released in less than a year, with his health seriously weakened.

 Short return to cinema

 In 1985, the slow thaw within the Soviet Union spurred Parajanov to resume his passion for cinema.
 With the encouragement of various Georgian intellectuals, he directed the multi-award-winning film The Legend of Suram Fortress, along with Dodo Abashidze, based on a novella by Daniel Chonkadze.
 This was his first return to cinema since Sayat-Nova fifteen years earlier.

 In 1988, Parajanov and Abashidze directed Ashik Kerib, based on a story by Mikhail Lermontov.
 It is the story of a wandering minstrel, set in the Azerbaijani culture.
-Parajanov dedicated the film to his close friend Andrei Tarkovsky and "to all the children of the world".
+Parajanov dedicated the film to Tarkovsky and "to all the children of the world".

 Death

-Parajanov died of lung cancer in Yerevan, Armenia on July 20, 1990, aged 66.
+Parajanov died of lung cancer in Yerevan on July 20, 1990, aged 66.
 His final work, The Confession, was left unfinished.
-It survives in its original negative as Parajanov: The Last Spring, created by his close friend Mikhail Vartanov in 1992.
-Federico Fellini, Tonino Guerra, Francesco Rosi, Alberto Moravia, Giulietta Masina, Marcello Mastroianni and Bernardo Bertolucci were among those who publicly mourned his death.
+It survives in its original negative as Parajanov: The Last Spring, created by Vartanov in 1992.
+Fellini, Mastroianni, Tonino Guerra, Francesco Rosi, Alberto Moravia, Giulietta Masina and Bernardo Bertolucci were among those who publicly mourned his death.
 They sent a telegram to Russia with the following statement: "The world of cinema has lost a magician.
 Parajanov’s fantasy will forever fascinate and bring joy to the people of the world…”.